tom-seddon/ADJI/README.md

 BASIC, for example, to read the joystick state into `A%`.
 Or something like `lda &FCC0` from assembly language.

-On the Master, page &FC needs to be redirected to the cartridge first, by setting bit 5 of ACCCON (&FE34): `?&FE34=?&FE34 OR &20`, or `lda
+On the Master but page &FC needs to be redirected to the cartridge first, by setting bit 5 of ACCCON (&FE34): `?&FE34=?&FE34 OR &20`, or `lda #&20:tsb &FE34`.
+Once you've done this, the joystick can be read same as on the Electron.

-#&20:tsb &FE34`.
-This may interfere with any devices connected to the
-1 MHz bus, so you might want to save the old value of ACCCON and restore it afterwards.
+Changing this setting may interfere with any devices connected to the 1 MHz bus, so you might want to save the old value of ACCCON and restore it afterwards.